kkgagno/ansible-patching/Readme.md

 The playbook does reboot hosts by default.

+Included within Repo is a python script that parses required instance information and details into a csv that is uploaded into bigquery and presented with Google Looker Studio.

 - to make work with gcp.yml file as inventory - specify projects and will detect all and run
 - using gcp.yml enables ansible to grab GCP related info on instances and can be pulled into a yaml file